angela6gr/First-Milestone-Project/README.md

 The portfolio was designed for my own personal work as an event decorator.
 The goal was to create a simple and clear page, which would be lighter and more concise than my company's website, in order to give a quicker introduction to my work.
+I wanted to create a memorable page, which is vilually appealing and inviting and captures the attention of the users, making them curious about my work.

 You can see the website in GitHub pages [here](https://github.com/angela6gr/First-Milestone-Project)